Upgrading a VPC Instance¶

 Make sure any interfaces on the new instance that will communicate with private Subnets have the Source/Destination check disabled.

-Allocate a new Elastic IP and associate it to the WAN interface of the new instance to allow yourself management access.
+Allocate a new Elastic IP and associate it to the WAN interface of the new instance to allow management access.

 Disassociate the Elastic IP address from the new instance.
 In the EC2 Management Console, click on Elastic IPs under the Network & Security heading.
 Check the box next to the Elastic IP address assigned to the new instance and click on the Disassociate Address button.

 Associate the Elastic IP address that was previously associated to the old instance to public interface of the new instance.
 In the EC2 Management Console, click on Elastic IPs.
-Check the box next to the Elastic IP address you are moving and click the Associate Address button.
+Check the box next to the Elastic IP address being moved and click the Associate Address button.
 Fill in the correct value for the Instance or Network Interface and select the Private IP Address of the public interface on the new instance.
 Click the Associate button.
 The management interface of the new instance should now be accessible.

 Move any default routes that pointed to an interface on the old instance to point to the equivalent interface on the new instance.
 In the VPC Management Console, click on Route Tables under the Virtual Private Cloud heading.
 Check the box next to a Route Table associated with the VPC that the instances is located in.